 To make the elections to charge GST, the electronic marketplace operator has to seek approval from the Comptroller of GST in writing and agree with his suppliers that it will be accounting for GST on the digital services made through the marketplace.

 Belonging Status of Customers

-Amongst other conditions, the “belonging status” of your customer is relevant in determining if you can zero-rate your digital services under the GST Act, e.g., Section 21(3)(j).
+Amongst other conditions, the “belonging status” of customer is relevant in determining if digital services can be zero-rated under the GST Act, e.g., Section 21(3)(j).

-If you are an overseas vendor registered under the OVR regime or an electronic marketplace operator supplying digital services on behalf of suppliers, you are required to determine the belonging status of your customer based on a specified set of proxies.
+If an overseas vendor registered under the OVR regime or an electronic marketplace operator supplies digital services on behalf of suppliers, he is required to determine the belonging status of his customer based on a specified set of proxies.

-Generally, if your customer has a Singapore address in your database, a Singapore domain name (e.g. email@example.com) or a Singapore IP address, you should treat your customer as belonging in Singapore.
-In the absence of such information, you should obtain a declaration from your customer on his location / usual place of residence.
+Generally, if customer has a Singapore address in the database, a Singapore domain name (e.g. firstname.lastname@example.org) or a Singapore IP address, the customer should be treated as belonging in Singapore.
+In the absence of such information, a declaration from the customer on his location / usual place of residence should be obtained.